JPElectron/KeepRunning/README.md

 To restart a service define Detect= as the full path to "your_service.exe" but define Launch= as the full path to service-restart.bat and edit this batch file to contain the Windows service name.

 To detect more than one executable on the same system copy keeprun.exe and keeprun.ini into another folder, then use this second instance to detect and launch something else.
 When running multiple keeprun.exe's sometimes it's best to rename each keeprun.exe differently, like keeprun-for-ie.exe and keeprun-for-other.exe so you can identify each under task manager, the config file should always be named keeprun.ini

+## License

+GPL does not allow you to link GPL-licensed components with other proprietary software (unless you publish as GPL too).

+GPL does not allow you to modify the GPL code and make the changes proprietary, so you cannot use GPL code in your non-GPL projects.

+If you wish to integrate this software into your commercial software package, or you are a corporate entity with more than 10 employees, then you should obtain a per-instance license, or a site-wide license, from http://jpelectron.com/buy

+[End of Line]